 So, getting back to this Mandela Effect.
 The “dark side of the force” is claiming ownership of this phenomenon.
-We are being told there are multiple timelines, wormholes, parallel dimensions, parallel universes, etc. But if you look closely to what the Mandela Effect is attempting to do, what you have is very similar to Jeff Benner’s step logic vs. block logic analogy.
+We are being told there are multiple timelines, wormholes, parallel dimensions, parallel universes, etc. But if you look closely to what one of the major facets of what the Mandela Effect is attempting to do, (alteration of time) is very similar to Jeff Benner’s step logic vs. block logic analogy.

 - In one timeline, the space shuttle blew up in 1984; in another, it happened in 1986.

-- In one timeline, Billy Graham died in 2018; in another, he died many years ago.
+- In one timeline, Billy Graham died in 2018; in another, he died many years before 2018.

-- In one timeline, Nelson Mandela died in 2013; in another, he died in prisons years before 2013.
+- In one timeline, Nelson Mandela died in 2013; in another, he died in prison years before 2013.

 Similar to Benner’s analogy, we have the same exact events appearing in both timelines but appearing in a different order of events.
 If Moses or Abraham were tasked with writing the history of the United States, they would likely employ block logic.
-They would write about the space shuttle, Billy Graham, and Nelson Mandela, but the times and dates of their death or the order of events would likely not be highlighted.
+Perhaps they would write about the space shuttle, Billy Graham, and Nelson Mandela; but the times and dates of their death or the order of events would likely not be highlighted.

-While the idea of contradictory timelines may appear very off-putting to a modern thinker, an ancient Semitic thinker would probably shrug and say, “so vhat?”
-The issue isn’t when something blew up or when someone died—the issue is DID this thing blow up or did this person live?
+While the idea of contradictory timelines may appear very off-putting to a modern thinker, an ancient Semitic thinker would probably shrug and say, “yah, so vhat?”
+The issue isn’t when something blew up or when someone died—the issue is DID this thing blow up or did this person exist?